leokayser/leokayser.github.io/_posts/2023-12-26-primes_for_xmas.md

 categories: [commutative algebra]
 related_posts: false
 ---
-As my first *ever* blog post on here and also as a mathematical Christmas gift, I wanted to share my favorite proof of the infinitude of prime numbers.
+As my first *ever* blog post on here and also as a mathematical Christmas gift, I wanted to share my favorite proof of the infinitude of prime numbers, only using commutative algebra (in the guise of the theory of Dedekind domains).

 > **Euclid's theorem.** There are infinitely many prime numbers $$p \in \ZZ$$.